imanmansour86/get-moving/README.md

 # Get-moving

 This app is a social exercise activity app, where users can view other activities added by people and register to these events.
 The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, npm bcrypt package to hash passwords and the express-session npm package for authentication.
+It also uses Simonwep/pickr.

 ## Deployed Link